 Despite this small set back, the plan is on the right path for a full delivery within the specified timeline.

-On the image below is the planned schedule from the progress report delivery date onwards.
+On Figure 12 is the planned schedule from the progress report delivery date onwards.
 An important detail regarding this plan is the home page, which was planned to be finished on the week starting on May 4th and the login and sign in page, which was planned to be finished on the June 15th have already been finishing, meaning there is also some tasks finished ahead of schedule.